magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Forward type
 ------------

-| We did not write the description to this field.
+| Choose the type of redirect.
+This will send the call to the chosen destination.